darixsamani/fastapi-postgres/README.md

 Template for building FastAPI applications with PostgreSQL

 # Features
- - Python FastAPI backend.
+ - Python FastAPI backend
  - POSTGRESQL Database
  - Docker-Compose
  - Authentification
  - Migration with Alembic
+ - PGADMIN4 for Graphical Database Visualization

-## Here are the steps to follow in order to run the program:
+## Here are the steps to follow to run the program:
 After cloning the repository, go to it.
  1. DOCKER COMPOSE
     ```